 III.
-TERMINOLOGY, EXHIBITS, AND SUPPLEMENTS
+TERMINOLOGY, EXHIBITS, AND SUPPLEMENTS:

 - A. Words and phrases used herein may have different meanings or interpretations for different readers.
 To establish a common understanding, some words and phrases as used herein are defined in the text of this agreement.
 Where there are inconsistencies, the hierarchy of terminology will be those defined by statute, those defined by regulation, those defined in policy, those defined in this agreement, those defined in the National Wildfire Coordinating Group (NWCG) Glossary of Wildland Fire Terminology, and then all other agency and interagency documentation. - B. The following exhibits are incorporated into this agreement: - Exhibit A Map of Protection Areas and Boundaries - Exhibit B Protection (Operating) Plan - Exhibit C Fire Supplemental Project Agreement - Exhibit D Cost Share Agreement - C. Exhibit A must be completed and attached to this agreement prior to execution.
 The exhibit must illustrate the protection areas of the signatory parties, along with the scope of initial attack and associated mutual aid zones. - D. Exhibit B must be completed and attached to this agreement prior to execution.
 The exhibit must include a narrative description and/or a list of resources that document protection planning for operational efficiencies.
 Refer to VI-A-Protection (Operating) Plan for additional consideration. - E. Exhibits C and D are provided for standardized format and are intended to supplement this agreement.
 Completion and execution of Exhibit C or D does not require formal modification to this agreement.
-However, nothing in Exhibits C and D should conflict with the authority and provisions of this agreement. - F. The parties may attach other exhibits or operational information for reference so long as the additional exhibits and information do not conflict with the authority and provisions of this agreement.
+However, nothing in Exhibits C and D should conflict with the authority and provisions of this agreement.

+F. The parties may attach other exhibits or operational information for reference so long as the additional exhibits and information do not conflict with the authority and provisions of this agreement.

 IV.
-RECIPROCAL FIRE PROTECTION
+RECIPROCAL FIRE PROTECTION:

-- A. The responsibilities of the parties to this agreement shall be distinguished as follows: - Jurisdictional Party-Entity having land and resource management responsibility for a specific geographical or functional area as provided by federal, state or local law.
-Under no circumstances may a Jurisdictional Party abdicate legal responsibilities as provided by federal state, or local law. - Protecting Party-Entity responsible for providing direct incident management within a specific geographical area pursuant to its jurisdictional responsibility or as specified and provided by contract or authorized agreement. - Supporting Party-Entity providing suppression resources to assist a Protecting Party or a Jurisdictional Party. - B. RECIPROCAL (MUTUAL AID) FIRE PROTECTION.
+- A. The responsibilities of the parties to this agreement shall be distinguished as follows: - Jurisdictional Party Entity having land and resource management responsibility for a specific geographical or functional area as provided by federal, state or local law.
+Under no circumstances may a Jurisdictional Party abdicate legal responsibilities as provided by federal state, or local law. - Protecting Party Entity responsible for providing direct incident management within a specific geographical area pursuant to its jurisdictional responsibility or as specified and provided by contract or authorized agreement. - Supporting Party Entity providing suppression resources to assist a Protecting Party or a Jurisdictional Party. - B. RECIPROCAL (MUTUAL AID) FIRE PROTECTION.
 The parties shall establish a map depicting reciprocal initial attack zones and mutual aid fire protection for lands of intermingled or adjoining protection responsibility.
 The map must be attached to this agreement.
 Within such zones, a Supporting Party will, upon request or voluntarily, take initial attack action in support of the Protecting Party.
 The Protecting Party will not be required to reimburse the Supporting Party for costs incurred following the initial attack dispatch of any resource to the fire for the duration of the mutual aid period.
+The length of the mutual aid period is usually 24 hours, but no less than 12 hours.

 The length of the mutual aid period for this agreement is 12 HOURS.
+IF THE DURATION OF THE RESPONSE EXCEEDS 12 HOURS THE COOPERATOR WILL BE REIMBURSED BEGINNING AT THE TIME OF INITIAL DISPATCH.